zirkular/halcyon/README.md

 _A mythical bird said by ancient writers to breed in a nest floating at sea at the winter solstice, charming the wind and waves into calm._

-Halcyon is a Twitter dataset processor, that finds connections in tweets and export them as CSV.
+Halcyon is a Twitter dataset processor, that builds an in-memory database of the dataset and exports certain data as GPU-friendly CSV files.

 ### Usage